aranocSOFT8027/tutorials/README.md

 "This is the read me file for this tutorial"
-"Why doesn't sublime open this"
+"Why doesn't sublime open this dam file"